Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 do not move in regards to their relative position to other events.

-Example: A feed that consists of 3 entries at t1, and grows by the entry *48934* at t2, needs to be represented with the followind entry order:
+Example: A feed that consists of 3 entries at t1, and grows by the entry *48934* at t2, needs to be represented with the following entry order:

     --------------------- time -------------------------------------->
     t1                                 t2